 Duration of training (indicative guidelines): Recommended 14-21 hours contact time with a qualified instructor.
-The sea kayaker is expected to put in significant and sufficient self-directed time between the training course and the assessment to practice Level 3 skills and knowledge in order to achieve L3 standard.
+The sea kayaker is expected to put in significant and sufficient self-directed time to practice Level 3 skills and knowledge in order to achieve L3 Explorer Award standard.
 Likely minimum of 70 hours self-directed and/or directed training.

-Assessment: Paddlers can choose a single one day assessment, or progressive sign off of modules in their log book over time.
-Assessments do not have binary pass/fail outcomes, instructor/s sign off the paddler's module where they have met the required standard, and provide feedback to the paddler where they are 'not there yet'.
+Assessment: Paddlers can choose a single one day assessment, or progressive sign off of modules in their Paddler Profile over time.
+Assessments do not have binary pass/fail outcomes, instructor/s sign off the paddler's module/s where they have met the required standard, and provide feedback to the paddler on module/s where they are 'not there yet'.